MauiJerry/poseCamTox_dev/docs/PersonRouterCOMP README.md

 **Goal:** take incoming OSC pose streams (one or more people) and publish clean, routable CHOP/DAT outputs per person (plus a selected “Primary”) for downstream effects.
 It also normalizes names, tracks activity/timeout, and exposes simple show‑control parameters.

+Basically this is a stub until the PoseCamPC supports multiple person targets

 ------

 ### What it ingests / what it emits